spences10/personal-goals/README.md

 **Plan for this week:**

 - [ ] Twitter bot sentiment detection
-- [ ] Write some better tests for the Twitter bot
+- [ ] Write tests for the Twitter bot, learn more about testing

 ### 2017 April 10